willianathompson/osticket-Post-Install-Config/README.md

 ![image](https://github.com/user-attachments/assets/80b01596-eabc-47be-98ae-2e88c25e7a7c)
 </p>
 <p>

-The email settings for ticketing were successfully configured to enable osTicket to send and receive email notifications.
-SMTP was set up under Admin Panel > Settings > Email for outgoing emails, and email addresses were configured in Admin Panel > Settings > Mailboxes to receive incoming tickets.
-Auto-response settings were also configured to ensure customers receive acknowledgment emails upon ticket creation, facilitating seamless communication between the support team and customers.
+The email settings for ticketing were successfully set up to allow osTicket to send and receive email notifications.
+SMTP (Simple Mail Transfer Protocol) was configured under Admin Panel > Settings > Email for outgoing emails, and email addresses were added under Admin Panel > Settings > Mailboxes to receive incoming tickets.
+Auto-response settings were also enabled so that customers receive confirmation emails when a ticket is created, making communication between the support team and customers smooth.

 </p>
 <br />